KatarzynaSzmydki/Loan_Request_Verification/README.md

 **Solution Overview:**

 This Git repository hosts a comprehensive solution designed to streamline the loan request verification process.
-Working solution is available under [link](https://loanapplicationverification.azurewebsites.net/).
+Working solution is available under this [link](https://loanapplicationverification.azurewebsites.net/).

 **Solution Architecture:**